rayko/cdmon-updater/README.txt

 Usage

         1. Grab a copy of the repo and place it wherever you like.
-        2. Edit the settings.yml file and place your data.
+        2. Edit the settings.yml file on the lib folder and place your data.
-        3. Execute the command "sudo ruby create-init-script.rb"
+        3. Run the setup.rb to install the script: "sudo ruby setup.rb install"
-        4. Execute the command "sudo mv cdmon-updater /etc/init.d/"
-        5. Reboot and enjoy!
+        4. Enjoy!

 Usage of the init script